Millwoyd History, Family Crest & Coats of Arms

 The surname Millwoyd was first found in Derbyshire where they held a family seat from early times and their first records appeared on the early census rolls taken by the early Kings of Britain to determine the rate of taxation of their subjects.

 Early History of the Millwoyd family

-Another 201 words (14 lines of text) covering the years 1430, 1502 and 1488 are included under the topic Early Millwoyd History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Millwoyd research.
+Another 81 words (6 lines of text) covering the years 1430, 1502 and 1488 are included under the topic Early Millwoyd History in all our PDF Extended History products and printed products wherever possible.

 Millwoyd Spelling Variations

 It is only in the last few hundred years that the English language has been standardized.
 For that reason, early Anglo-Saxon surnames like Millwoyd are characterized by many spelling variations.
 As the English language changed and incorporated elements of other European languages, even literate people changed the spelling of their names.
 The variations of the name Millwoyd include: Milward, Milwood and others.

 Early Notables of the Millwoyd family (pre 1700)